-This file is a part of the TRAINER MAKER KIT, a popular program used to create trainers.
+This file is a part of the TRAINER MAKER KIT, an older, but popular program used to create trainers.
 This file has been around for many, many years and somewhere along the way it got labeled as a trojan keylogger.
 THIS IS A FALSE READING.
-Many popular antivirus applications have removed this false positive from their signatures, but some still carry it (such as NOD32).
+Many popular antivirus applications have removed this false positive from their signatures, but some still carry it.
 This file IS NOT A TROJAN KEYLOGGER and is completely safe.
 It simply listens for keys to be pressed inside the game so it can activate the options from the trainer.

 These are common false positives given to trainers, many of which were produced by cheathappens.com.
 There is nothing malicious in this code and it is perfectly safe for you to use.